miliariadnane/blog/content/posts/2020/AI-ML-DL/the-big-picture-of-ai-part-I/big-picture-of-ai-part-I.md

 ![Intro](./MAIN-01.png)

-the concept #09, is an idea in which I try to give a simplified explanation of the concepts of artificial intelligence and machine learning, in a somewhat superficial way, in order to simplify the notions.
+The #09 concept, is an idea in which I try to give a simplified explanation of the main notions in artificial intelligence and machine learning, in a somewhat superficial way.
 The division will be as follows:

 [01#Big_Data]
 [02#History]